-ReSharper provides a number of features that help you navigate the structure of your code based on the current context, that is the opened document and your caret position inside it.
+ReSharper provides a number of features that help you navigate your code based on the current context, that is according to the opened document and your caret position inside it.

-Press Ctrl+F11 or choosefrom the main menu.
-Alternatively, you can press Ctrl+Shift+A, start typing the command name in the pop-up, and then choose it there.
+Press Control+F11 or choosefrom the main menu .
+Alternatively, you can press Control+Shift+A, start typing the command name in the popup, and then choose it there.

 Contents of the current document appear in a tree structure, that you can explore and navigate through the document.
 You can double-click any symbol to make the caret in the editor switch to the corresponding position.